MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#interpretability">:open_file_folder: [<b><i>Full List of Interpretability</i></b>]</a>.

+- Is This the Subspace You Are Looking for?
+An Interpretability Illusion for Subspace Activation Patching. [[paper]](https://arxiv.org/abs/2311.17030) [[code]](https://github.com/amakelov/activation-patching-illusion)
+  - Aleksandar Makelov, Georg Lange, Neel Nanda.
+  - Key Word: Mechanistic Interpretability; Interpretability Illusions; Factual Recall; Activation Patching.
+  - <details><summary>Digest</summary> This paper discusses the challenges of achieving mechanistic interpretability through subspace interventions in machine learning models.
+It highlights the divergence between manipulating model behavior and attributing features to specific subspaces, and presents evidence of an illusory sense of interpretability.
+The work also demonstrates a phenomenon where subspace interventions may activate dormant pathways, potentially leading to an inconsistency between model behavior and feature attribution.
+However, it emphasizes that activation patching of subspaces is not inherently unfit for interpretability and provides examples of successful interpretability in certain tasks.

 - AttributionLab: Faithfulness of Feature Attribution Under Controllable Environments. [[paper]](https://arxiv.org/abs/2310.06514)
   - Yang Zhang, Yawei Li, Hannah Brown, Mina Rezaei, Bernd Bischl, Philip Torr, Ashkan Khakzar, Kenji Kawaguchi.
   - Key Word: Feature Attribution.